iht/beam-state-timers-quickstart/README.md

 ## Choosing the correct code branch

-The "main" branch has the complete code for the streaming pipeline.
+The "main" branch has code with gaps that are to be completed live in the workshop.

-The "workshop" branch has code with gaps that are to be completed live in the workshop.
+The "solution" branch has the complete code for the streaming pipeline.

-Checkout the "workshop" branch and challenge yourself !
+Checkout the "main" branch and challenge yourself !

 ```
-git checkout workshop
+git checkout main
 ```

 ## Setting up your environment